-Contact the Engineering Development Office for information about making a naming gift.
+Contact the advancement team for information about making a naming gift.

 A gift from CU-Boulder alumnus Dan Ivanoff and his wife, Laurie, is creating a new partnership between the engineering and business schools to benefit students.
-The gift will support a new construction and engineering management program within the MBA program in the Leeds School of Business starting in fall 2013, and open the door for graduate construction engineering and management students to take associated business classes.
+The gift supports a new construction and engineering management program within the MBA program in the Leeds School of Business and opens the door for graduate construction engineering and management students to take associated business classes.

 Ivanoff (MBA ’86, MS CivEngr ’87) leads a large real estate investment, development, and management company based in Seattle with properties throughout the western United States.
 As such, he is aware of the special skills involved in construction management and is keenly interested in better integrating business and engineering education.

 We can help you find giving opportunities that reflect the values you cherish.
-Contact the Engineering Development Office.
+Contact the advancement team.

-Contact the Engineering Development Office to support current students’ endeavors to make a difference in the world through the Engineers Without Borders program.
+Contact the advancement team to support current students’ endeavors to make a difference in the world through the Engineers Without Borders program.

 The life and work of 1956 civil engineering alumnus David Austin will be remembered in perpetuity at the University of Colorado through a memorial scholarship for undergraduate engineering students.
-David’s wife, Mirie, contacted the CU Foundation to establish a scholarship fund so that friends and family could make a donation to the college for student scholarships in his memory.
+David’s wife, Mirie, contacted the engineering advancement team to establish a scholarship fund so friends and family could make a donation to the college for student scholarships in his memory.

-If you would like to honor a friend, mentor, or loved one, while helping to build the college’s long-term financial strength, contact the Engineering Development Office about creating a named endowment.
+If you would like to honor a friend, mentor, or loved one while helping to build the college’s long-term financial strength, contact the advancement team about creating a named endowment.

 Dwight Ryland explored several majors at CU-Boulder before deciding to complete his degree in education.
 He tried architecture, business, and engineering, and ultimately decided that he loved history and wanted to become a teacher.
 He met his wife, Jessie, while teaching middle school in Rifle, Colorado, and the couple has now set up a graduate fellowship fund in the College of Engineering to support PhD candidates working on renewable and sustainable energy.